BrightspaceUI/core/components/filter/README.md

 # Filtering

+**NOTE: This component is a work-in-progress and not ready for consumer use yet.**

 Filter components are often used in conjuction with [tables](../components/table) or [lists](../components/list) and allow users to select a subset of the presented data based on a set of parameters.